evandisoft/RedOnion/MunOS/Multithreading.md

 if !somelock
     somelock=true
 ```
-(In ROS, you have to set the global `somelock` before using it.
-And you will want to set it only one time, hence the use of `yield`.)
+(In ROS, you have to initialize the global `somelock` before using it.
+And you will want to initialize it only one time to prevent it from being set to false after another thread has already grabbed the lock, hence the use of `yield`.)

 Immediately after the `sleep/yield`, you will be guaranteed to have enough instructions to test a global variable, and set it to a simple constant value like `true`.
 You will not be guaranteed to have enough instructions for something more expensive like
 ```